amia-vicc-sv-wg/Structural-Variant-calling-and-annotation/README.md

 This repository documents existing structural variant annotation tools, provides a [web interface](https://amia-vicc-sv-wg.github.io/) for users to create benchmarking heatmaps for annotation tools based on a baseline of required features.
 Finally this repository also provides up-to-date information on AI tools available for Structural variant calling and annotation.

-Here is the current (up-to-date, 4/1/2025) benchmarking performed on various structural annotation tools.
+Here is the current (up-to-date, 4/1/2025) benchmarking performed on various structural annotation tools using the [web interface](https://amia-vicc-sv-wg.github.io/).

 ![SV Annotation tools comparison](https://github.com/amia-vicc-sv-wg/Structural-Variant-calling-and-annotation/blob/main/SV_comparison.png)